kfgodel/diamond/wiki/compile-time-hierarchy_api_guide.md

 And, in contrast to runtime hierarchy, it includes actual type arguments

 #### How to get all the implemented types from a type: `TypeLineage#allImplementedTypes()`
-This is equivalent of recursively calling `allImplementedTypes()` on each returned type and removing duplicates.
+This is equivalent of recursively calling `implementedTypes()` on each returned type and removing duplicates.

  ```java